rickmugridge/thespian/ThespianByExample.md

   These are actually wrappers for the mock, and allow us to specify how it acts on method calls.
 - Create the object-under-test, the `undoRedo`.

+In the _afterEach()_ in the example above, we:

+- Call `verify() on the `Thespian` object.
+  This checks that all mocked methods, etc have been called the correct number of times (1 by default)

 In the test itself:

 - Specify what happens when a method call is made on each mock: